ben-walters/koa-mock-ctx/README.md

 # Koa Middleware Test Utils

-A lightweight, zero-dependency utility for testing Koa middleware in complete isolation.
+A lightweight utility for testing Koa middleware in complete isolation.
 This toolkit allows you to craft precise, fast, and reliable unit tests for your middleware without needing to run a live server.

 It provides a powerful factory for creating mock Koa `Context` objects, integrates seamlessly with Jest, and includes a standard `compose` function to test middleware chains.